 Some teams use AI to help with prioritization scoring: feeding in user feedback volume, revenue impact estimates, engineering effort, and strategic alignment data to get a rough priority ranking.
 This works as a starting point for discussion.
 It does not replace the judgment call, but it makes the implicit scoring model visible and contestable.

 The sequencing trap: Teams that try to automate prioritization first almost always stall.
-Prioritization requires judgment – it is the last thing to automate, not the first.
+Prioritization requires judgment.
+It is the last thing to automate, not the first.
 The teams that succeed start with synthesis (no judgment required), then documentation (low judgment), then reporting (almost none).
 Prioritization support is a Tier 3 or Tier 4 capability, not a starting point.

 Sprint Reporting and Status Summaries